Find answers to your questions about 2D, 3D and 4D baby ultrasounds, and the most frequently asked gender determination inquires.

 When is the optimal time to have a 3D/4D baby ultrasound?

-We recommend scheduling your full 3D session between 24 and 32 weeks for a single pregnancy and 21-25 weeks for twins.
-However, beautiful 3D images can be obtained both much earlier and later than this suggested time frame but it becomes very dependant on the individual pregnancy.
-Gender packages are available at or after 18 weeks gestation.
+We recommend scheduling your full 3D session between 24 and 34 weeks for a single pregnancy and before 26 weeks for twins.
+However, beautiful 3D images can be obtained both much earlier and later than this suggested time frame but it becomes very dependent on the individual pregnancy.
+Gender determination scans can be done much earlier at around 16 weeks or less.

 Younger babies tend to be quite active and because they are smaller, we can often visualize more of the baby in a single frame.
 As the pregnancy advances and the baby becomes larger less of the baby can be imaged in a single frame.
 However, visualization of facial detail usually improves as the pregnancy progresses and the baby has an overall chubbier appearance.
-Many clients opt for the “Double Take” package to capture forever these exciting stages in their little one’s life as baby transitions through the trimesters.
+Many clients opt for the “Double Take” or “Watch Me Grow” packages to capture forever these exciting stages in their little one’s life as baby transitions through the trimesters.

 What is the difference between 2D, 3D and 4D ultrasound?

 2D ultrasound is the traditional black and white images obtained during your medical diagnostic ultrasound.
 3D is an ultrasound technique that provides a three dimensional volume image of the fetus.
 Usually these still 3D images are captured rapidly in succession to produce 4D real time images of the baby.
 Three dimensional ultrasound utilizes exactly the same sound intensities as traditional 2D ultrasound.
 It is the high tech software that is able to manipulate the information into a 3D picture of the baby.

 We recommend scheduling your gender determination appointment at or after 16 weeks gestation although many eager folks come earlier.
 If for any reason we are unable to assess the gender during your ultrasound (eg. difficult fetal position), you can return at a later date for a free reassessment.